University of Houston System

-Admission into each institution is separate, and each institution has distinct admission criteria and requirements.

 History

 The University of Houston, founded in 1927, entered the state system of higher education in 1963.
 The evolvement of a multi-institution University of Houston System came from a recommendation in May 1968 which called for the creation of a university near NASA's Manned Spacecraft Center to offer upper-division and graduate-level programs.
 By 1971, the 62nd Texas Legislature passed House Bill 199 authorizing the establishment of the University of Houston at Clear Lake City as a separate and distinct institution with the organization and control vested in the Board of Regents of the University of Houston.

 Recognizing the need for a university presence in Downtown Houston, the board of regents acquired the assets of South Texas Junior College on August 6, 1974 and opened the University of Houston–Downtown College (UH/DC) as a four-year institution under the organization and control of the University of Houston.
 By August 1979, it became a stand-alone university when the 66th Texas Legislature established UH/DC as a separate and distinct institution in the University of Houston System.

 The University of Houston System was created by statute on August 29, 1977, under House Bill 188 during the 65th Texas Legislature.
 The Board of Regents of the University of Houston was renamed the Board of Regents of the University of Houston System.
 Philip G. Hoffman became the first chancellor of the System, after serving as president of the University of Houston from 1961 to 1977.

 During the 68th Texas Legislature, Senate Bill 235 (SB 235) was signed into law and became effective immediately on April 26, 1983.
 The bill statutorily established the University of Houston–Victoria as a separate and distinct institution in the University of Houston System, and allowed the university system to acquire and dispose of land or other real property outside of Harris County.
 In addition, SB 235 changed the names of existing UH System institutions as follows: